The Toy Soldier

 As the restaurant erupted in chaos, the waiter was still where he stood, watching with fearful, trembling eyes while the iPhone retracted its tentacles from the man at the corner table’s lifeless face, leaving four deep red, crater-like holes in their wake.
 Blood rushed freely from the wounds, and the man’s head, no longer propped up by the four tentacles, dropped like a bowling ball onto the table, rattling the silverware and knocking over the glass of wine.
 The few sips left at the bottom of the cloudy glass seeped out and cascaded off the table in a waterfall of Merlot and blood.

-The iPhone turned back in the direction of the waiter, leaped off the gay man’s corpse to the ground, and started to scurry on all four tentacles away from the man in black, only making it a short distance before the man in black swung his bat, cutting through the chilly air and hammering down on the iPhone.
-The blade running down the length of the bat crumpled the rectangular plastic device to the floor like a pop can, its legs now as limp as a spider’s after slipping into the toilet bowl water.
+The iPhone turned back in the direction of the waiter, leaped off the gay man’s corpse to the tiled floor, and started to scurry away on all four tentacles, but only making it a short distance before the man in black swung his bat, cutting through the chilly air and hammering down on the iPhone.
+The blade running down the length of the bat crumpled the rectangular plastic device to the floor like a pop can, its legs now as limp as a spider’s after slipping into the toilet bowl.